City University of Hong Kong: Hong KongUndergraduate Global Immersion in Hong Kong

 The academic calendar at City University will differ from the University of Minnesota and all exchange students are expected to be at their host campus on the first day of orientation and through the last day of final exams

-The University of Minnesota has been closely monitoring the protesting and civil unrest in Hong Kong through the fall semester and has decided based on health and safety reasons to cancel semester exchange programs at Hong Kong institutions in Spring 2020.
-We will continue to monitor the situation and are currently accepting applications for semester exchange programs at Hong Kong institutions for the 2020-21 academic year.
+Additionally, the University of Minnesota has been closely monitoring the protesting and civil unrest in Hong Kong.
+We will continue to monitor the situation and are currently accepting applications for semester exchange programs at Hong Kong institutions for the 2021-22 academic year.

 - Successful exchange students demonstrate a high degree of independence, adaptability, and flexibility because support and services will be different from a US university